top of page

 1. Development of Trust

-Many companies or brands have trouble trusting an agency to have their best interest at heart.
-The best way to remedy this is to be selective about who you work with right off the bat.
-If you aren't sensing a high level of communication during the initial meetings then that agency might not be a good fit for you.
-Remember, since the work is remote, you want to have complete faith in the agency and sleep well knowing that they are working hard on your behalf.
-We recommend really nailing down the reporting process and how information will be presented to you on a monthly basis.
+Many companies or brands need help trusting an agency to have their best interest at heart.
+The best remedy is to be selective about who you work with immediately.
+If you are sensing a low level of communication during the initial meetings, that agency might not be a good fit for you.
+Remember, since the work is remote, you want to have complete faith in the agency and sleep well, knowing they are working hard on your behalf.
+We recommend noting the reporting process and how information will be presented monthly.
 Which metrics do you care about and want detailed reports on?
-If the agency and you have a deep understanding of each other's expectations, then a strong level of trust will be created and a great working relationship will commence.
+If the agency and you deeply understand each other's expectations, a strong level of trust will be created, and a great working relationship will commence.

-No matter how great an agency is, they are still remote, which means that there has to be a high level of communication taking place.
-Great social media agencies will have constant communication through the form of phone calls, video chats, and emails, but some may have different opinions on what "constant communication" is.
-Just like developing trust, communication needs to be fostered from the beginning and expectations regarding how often you will be in communication need to be aligned.
-Always remember, this agency should be trying to impress you every single day and the customer has all the power.
-There is nothing wrong with telling an agency that you want more meetings or phone calls.
+No matter how great an agency is, they are still remote, which means there has to be a high level of communication.
+Great social media agencies will have constant contact through phone calls, video chats, and emails, but some may have different opinions on what "constant communication" is.
+Like developing trust, communication needs to be fostered from the beginning, and expectations regarding how often you will be in communication must be aligned.
+Always remember, this agency should try to impress you daily, and the customer has all the power.
+There is nothing wrong with telling an agency you want more meetings or phone calls.

-Differing philosophies between agencies and businesses are something that we see often and while they aren't necessarily a con, they are something you need to look out for.
-If your business really cares about crafting individuals posts that are unique, but the agency is about recycling content over and over again, then a rift is going to be created.
-I'm sure you have noticed a trend with all the cons, being that great conversation during the initial phase of the relationship is essential for developing a great atmosphere.
+Differing philosophies between agencies and businesses are something we see often, and while they aren't necessarily a con, you need to look out for them.
+If your company cares about crafting individual posts that are unique, but the agency is about recycling content over and over again, then a rift will be created.
+I'm sure you have noticed a trend with all the cons: great conversation during the initial phase of the relationship is essential for developing a great atmosphere.

 Conclusion:

-There are without a doubt more pros and more cons, but we feel that the ones stated above give you a general idea of what you are getting into when you hire an agency or hire an in-house employee.
-There isn't a right answer and it really depends on the work culture you have in place.
-Just remember, agencies should cost less and they should care greatly about impressing you with their social media skills.
-If your company wants to devote time, money, and energy towards social media marketing, then hiring an agency could be a great initial step towards determining whether or not you should hire a full-time person with an office.
+There are, without a doubt, more pros and cons, but the ones stated above give you a general idea of what you are getting into when you hire an agency or an in-house employee.
+There isn't a correct answer, and it depends on the work culture you have in place.
+Just remember, agencies should cost less, and they should care significantly about impressing you with their social media skills.
+If your company wants to devote time, money, and energy to social media marketing, hiring an agency could be a significant initial step toward determining whether or not you should hire a full-time person with an office.

-Do you have an experience as a company or agency when it comes to hiring a social media team?
-What are some pros and cons you can think of when it comes to agency vs. in-house?
-Let us know on social media or send us an email.
+Do you have experience as a company or agency when it comes to hiring a social media team?
+What pros and cons do you think of when it comes to agency vs. in-house?

 Featured Posts